🏠 Awaab's Law 2026:See the compliance equipment guide →

 Warning

-Key compliance rule: All five products reviewed on this page are electric grid (zapper) units.
+Key compliance rule: All four products on this page are electric grid (zapper) units.
 They are suitable for back-of-house areas, warehouses, corridors, and offices.
 If you need an ILT for a food preparation or food storage area, you must use a glue board unit.
-See our Commercial Fly Killers review for glue board recommendations.
+See our Commercial Fly Killers guide for glue board recommendations.

 Summary: Where to Use Each Type